PSM and Hanwha Power Systems unite to form Hanwha Power.

 9E Hot Gas Path Components

-Thomassen Energy (TEN), PSM’s sister company within Hanwha Group, manufactures and supplies a complete range of 9E hot gas path components.
+Hanwha Power in Rheden, the Netherlands, manufactures and supplies a complete range of 9E hot gas path components.
 All parts include installation hardware and diaphragms, are designed as OEM-equivalent replacements, and are set-wise compatible with older 9E model configurations.
-TEN also supports the latest 2085F configurations with advanced aero 3rd stage components.
+Hanwha Power also supports the latest 2085F configurations with advanced aero 3rd stage components.

 Turbine Section Components: